Bilingual Education with Choice of Spanish, French or Mandarin

-Our primary Montessori program is for ages 3-6.
+Our Primary Montessori Program is for ages 3-6.
 Since 1967, Spring Bilingual Montessori Academy (SBMA) has innovated and refined the concept of integrating a Montessori education with the acquisition of proficiency in a second language, at the preschool level.
 At SBMA, our goal is to ensure a future of peace and understanding, in which we speak one another’s language and embrace each other’s ways.

-The SBMA program has been proven effective over the years both for native English-speaking children and for those with another mother tongue.
+The The SBMA program has been proven effective over the years both for native English-speaking children and for those with another mother tongue.
 The success of our program is grounded in Maria Montessori’s discovery of the very young child’s special sensitivity to language, which enables children to absorb a new language effortlessly and naturally in the first 6 years of life.

 Our classroom environments are bilingual in the same way as a bilingual home where the two parents each speak to their child only in their own tongue.
 The Montessori Directress addresses the children in English, which is the language of instruction in the Montessori classroom.
 Meanwhile, her Assistant speaks exclusively the second language of the class.
 The children also receive direct instruction from the second language teacher daily through a 45-minute period of immersion in the secondary language.